How do astronomers detect black holes

 Detecting Black Holes with Gravitational Waves

 Gravitational wave astronomy has revolutionized the detection of black holes.
 Instruments like LIGO and Virgo have successfully detected gravitational waves produced by the merger of black holes, providing direct evidence of their existence.
-These waves are ripples in spacetime caused by massive objects accelerating, such as black holes merging1.
+These waves are ripples in spacetime caused by massive objects accelerating, such as black holes merging .
 The detection of these waves allows astronomers to measure the masses and spins of black holes, even those that are not emitting light.

 Multiband Gravitational Wave Observations

 Future advancements in gravitational wave detectors, such as the proposed space-based LISA and next-generation ground-based detectors like the Einstein Telescope, will enhance the ability to detect intermediate-mass black holes (IMBHs).
-These detectors will observe the inspiral, merger, and ring-down phases of black hole binaries across a broad range of frequencies, enabling the study of IMBHs at cosmological distances1.
+These detectors will observe the inspiral, merger, and ring-down phases of black hole binaries across a broad range of frequencies, enabling the study of IMBHs at cosmological distances .

 Primordial Black Holes

 Primordial black holes, which may have formed in the early universe, can also be detected through gravitational waves.
 Extreme mass-ratio inspirals, where a small black hole orbits a much larger one, are ideal for detecting subsolar-mass primordial black holes.
-Instruments like LISA and the Einstein Telescope can measure these events with high precision, providing insights into the nature of dark matter and early universe conditions2 7 8.
+Instruments like LISA and the Einstein Telescope can measure these events with high precision, providing insights into the nature of dark matter and early universe conditions 278.

 Electromagnetic Observations